buglabs/bugswarm-renesas/readme.markdown

 	![USB Power connection](https://raw.github.com/buglabs/bugswarm-renesas/yrdkrl78g14/tutorial/images/RL78G13\_RDK\_PC\_connection.jpg)

-1. The PC should recognise and automatically load drivers for the RL78 debug IC.
-Follow the prompts for your operating system to automatically install drivers - they should have been installed to the system with the Renesas Flash Programmer bundle.
+1. The PC should detect a new device.
+If you see the following message, the driver was installed successfully and you can continue.
+Otherwise, you must click the following link to [Install the Driver](#install-the-driver).

 	![programming device detected by system](https://raw.github.com/buglabs/bugswarm-renesas/yrdkrl78g14/tutorial/images/flashBoardDetected.png)